MicrosoftDocs/sql-docs/docs/t-sql/statements/merge-transact-sql.md

 To improve query performance, we recommend the following parameterization guidelines:

 - Parameterize all literal values in the `ON <merge_search_condition>` clause and in the the `WHEN` clauses of the MERGE statement.
 For example, you can incorporate the MERGE statement into a stored procedure replacing the literal values with appropriate input parameters.
 - If you cannot parameterize the statement, create a plan guide of type `TEMPLATE` and specify the `PARAMETERIZATION FORCED` query hint in the plan guide.
+For more information, see [Specify Query Parameterization Behavior by Using Plan Guides](../../relational-databases/performance/specify-query-parameterization-behavior-by-using-plan-guides.md).
 - If MERGE statements are executed frequently on the database, consider setting the PARAMETERIZATION option on the database to FORCED.
 Use caution when setting this option.
 The `PARAMETERIZATION` option is a database-level setting and affects how all queries against the database are processed.
+For more information, see [Forced Parameterization](../..//relational-databases/query-processing-architecture-guide#ForcedParam).

 ### TOP Clause best practices